voxel51/fiftyone-teams-app-deploy/helm/README.md

 You can use the cert-manager instructions to [verify the cert-manager Installation](https://cert-manager.io/v1.4-docs/installation/verify/).

 ### Create a ClusterIssuer
-ClusterIssuers are Kubernetes resources that represent certificate authorities that are able to generate signed certificates by honoring certificate signing requests.
-You must create either an Issuer (namespace scoped) or a ClusterIssuer (cluster scoped) as part of your cert-manager configuration.
-Voxel51 has provided an example ClusterIssuer configuration (downloaded [earlier](#download-the-example-configuration-files) in this guide).
+`ClusterIssuers` are Kubernetes resources that represent certificate authorities that are able to generate signed certificates by honoring certificate signing requests.
+You must create either an `Issuer` in each namespace or a `ClusterIssuer` as part of your cert-manager configuration.
+Voxel51 has provided an example `ClusterIssuer` configuration (downloaded [earlier](#download-the-example-configuration-files) in this guide).

 ```
 kubectl apply -f ./clusterissuer.yml
 ```

-### Install and configure MongoDB
+### Install and Configure MongoDB

 These instructions deploy a single-node MongoDB instance in your GKE cluster.
 If you would like to deploy MongoDB with a replicaset configuration, please refer to the [MongoDB Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) documentation.

-**You will definitely want to edit the `rootPassword` and `rootUser` defined below.**
+**You will definitely want to edit the `rootUser` and `rootPassword` defined below.**

 ```
 kubectl create namespace fiftyone-mongodb
 kubectl config set-context --current --namespace fiftyone-mongodb
 helm install fiftyone-mongodb \
     --set image.tag=4.4 \
+    --set auth.rootUser=admin \
     --set auth.rootPassword=REPLACEME \
-    --set auth.rootUser=admin \
     --set global.namespaceOverride=fiftyone-mongodb \
     --set namespaceOverride=fiftyone-mongodb \
     bitnami/mongodb
 ```

-Wait until the MongoDB pods have been created and are in the `Running` state.
+Wait until the MongoDB pods are in the `Ready` state before beginning the "Install FiftyOne Teams App" instructions.

+You should [configure a DNS entry](#obtain-a-global-static-ip-address-and-configure-a-dns-entry) while you wait.

 You can use `kubectl get pods` to determine the state of the `fiftyone-mongodb` pods.